 Both men leapt back, metal shrieking against metal as they drew away.
 Sasuke took a moment to observe him, knowing that he'd be unable to see his face but was also unable to shake the strange sense of familiarity that his jutsu and fighting style evoked.

 "Hn."
 Was Sasuke's only reply as he surged forward, chokutō slicing through the air with ease.
 The masked shinobi leapt back in time to avoid the strike, making sure to keep his blade drawn and ready to use.
 So far he'd only used it to parry Kusanagi, further proving to Sasuke the fact that they had in fact crossed paths before.
 He knew how to avoid most of his strikes—knew when to parry and when to retreat, and when to change tactics and go on the offensive.
-Sasuke charged his blade with electricity, easily disintegrating the giant ink tiger that had come for his head and rendering to nothing more than a puddle of ink.
+Sasuke charged his blade with electricity, easily disintegrating the giant tiger that had come for his head and rendering it to nothing more than a puddle of ink.
 More animals had been drawn, but Suigetsu had taken care to get rid of them so that he'd be able to focus solely on the shinobi in front of him.

 He flickered forward again, and managed to land a clean hit on the shinobi.
-But instead of blood, ink poured out, and it soon the ink clone disintegrated before him.
+But instead of blood, ink poured out, and soon the ink clone disintegrated before him.
 Sasuke turned on his heel, his Sharingan searching for sign of him.

 Suddenly there was a rustling in the brush near then, and out came Sakura in her henge, eyes wide as she looked between the two of them.